Dynatrace/openkit-java/docs/example.md

 boolean success = openKit.waitForInitCompletion();
 ```

-The method `waitForInitCompletion` blocks the calling thread until OpenKit is initialized, which
+The method `waitForInitCompletion` blocks the calling thread until OpenKit is initialized.
+In case
-might block the calling thread - in case of misconfiguration - indefinitely.
+of misconfiguration this might block the calling thread indefinitely.
 The return value
 indicates whether the OpenKit instance has been initialized or `shutdown` has been called meanwhile.
 An overloaded method exists to wait a given amount of time for OpenKit to initialize as shown in the
 following example.